xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/ConfigureApacheKerberos.rst

            kinit: Cannot resolve servers for KDC in realm "example.com" while getting initial credentials

-       then it means that you did not pay attention to writing the realm in CAPITAL LETTERS.
+       then it most probably means that you did not pay attention to writing the realm in CAPITAL LETTERS.

 #.
 Finally use :command:`klist` to show the initial ticket you have got from the KDC: